zrajm/fix.sh/README.md

 Glossary
 ========
-Some terms, both those used by build systems in general, and those specific to Fix.
+These are some, some of which terms used by build systems in general, and some of which are specific to Fix.

-  * **child processes** - Any Fix process started from within a buildscript.
+**child process** - A Fix process started from within a buildscript.
+When a Fix child process fails, it will automatically kill the invoking buildscript (by means of a `SIGTERM` signal).
+In a child process `$FIX_LEVEL` will be non-zero.

-  * **dependency**
+**dependency**

-  * **dependency graph** or **dependency tree** - Is a *directed acyclic graph* (or *DAG* for short) describing all the dependencies for a target.
-As long as no *listdeps* have been modified we know that the dependency graph will be the same as when we last built all dependencies.
+**dependency graph** or **dependency tree** - Is a _directed acyclic graph_ (or _DAG_ for short) describing all the dependencies for a target.
+As long as no _listdeps_ have been modified we know that the dependency graph will be the same as when we last built all dependencies.

-  * **clean tree** - A Fix project tree in which all target files have been built and are up-to-date.
+**clean tree** - A Fix project tree in which all target files have been built and are up-to-date.
 If Fix is invoked to build a clean tree, it will quickly determine that nothing needs to be done and exit with exit status 0.

-  * **dirty tree** - A Fix project tree that contains one or more unbuild or unupdated target files.
+**dirty tree** - A Fix project tree that contains one or more unbuild or unupdated target files.

-  * **listdep** (or **listing dependency**) - A dependency that defines what other dependencies need to be built.
+**listdep** (or **listing dependency**) - A dependency that defines what other dependencies need to be built.
 Buildscripts (`.fix` files) fall into this category since they declare which other files are needed to build their target.

-  * **mother process** - The process started from the command line.
+**mother process** - The process started from the command line.
 The mother process will invoke one or more buildscripts, which in turn will invoke Fix to declare and build dependencies their dependency.
+In a mother process `$FIX_LEVEL` will be zero.

-  * **sourcedep** (or **source dependency**) - A dependency that isn't built by Fix, but is used to produce a target (typically a source file of some kind).
+**sourcedep** (or **source dependency**) - A dependency that isn't built by Fix, but is used to produce a target (typically a source file of some kind).
 Whenever a sourcedep has changed, all targets that depend on it will have to be rebuilt.

 ------------------------------------------------------------------------------